moonrepo/starbase/crates/events/README.md

 - The return type is optional.
 - The return value is optional if `EventState::Continue`.
-- Using `mut event` or `&mut Event` will acquire a write lock, otherwise a read lock.
+- Using `mut event` or `&mut Event` will acquire a write lock on data, otherwise a read lock.
 - Omitting the event parameter will not acquire any lock.
+- The name of the parameter is for _the data_, while the event is simply `event`.

 ## Controlling the event flow